ms-iot/content/en-US/win10/SetupRPI.md

 	<img class="device-images" src="{{site.baseurl}}/images/DefaultAppRpi2.png">
 3. Follow the [PowerShell documentation here]({{site.baseurl}}/{{page.lang}}/win10/samples/PowerShell.htm) to use PowerShell to connect to your running device.
 You can also follow the instructions [here]({{site.baseurl}}/{{page.lang}}/win10/samples/SSH.htm) to use SSH to connect to your device.
 4. It is **highly recommended** that you update the default password for the Administrator account.
-5. Remote Debugger will launch automatically when your Raspberry Pi 2 boots.
+5. The Visual Studio Remote Debugger will silently start automatically on your Raspberry Pi 2 when it boots.